xeiter/processors-for-caldera-forms/readme.txt

 == Changelog ==

+= 0.1.2 =
+* Switched to using the "caldera_forms_includes_complete" hook for checking if Caldera Forms core has been loaded

 = 0.1.1 =
 * Fixed bug with auto-initialisation of parameters array
 * Minor refactoring of lead creation method for Zoho CRM